 Gas grills have some advantages over charcoal grills, first of which is the ease of igniting.
 Gas grills are able to maintain an even temperature from start to finish and cleanup is no hassle.

-On the other hand, gas grills do not give food the smoky flavour like charcoal grills.
+On the other hand, gas grills do not give food the smoky flavor like charcoal grills.
 Also with gas grills it is difficult to get food to become brown and crispy.

 Propane or natural gas is use as a source for fuel in gas grills.
 The gas is connected to the burners which are located at the bottom via venture tubes.
 These types of grills are usually more complicated than the charcoal grills as they have different complex parts but are easier to manipulate.
 The flame is easily controlled with the use of gas knobs.